310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Hajime %}
 <th>(O-Okay, I’m going to do this… I have to properly make up with Tomoya-kun.)</th>

-<th>(We’re making Nii-chan and Mitsuru-kun worry… and we have to get through a big event like Halloween Party with all three units…)</th>
+<th>(We’re making Nii~chan and Mitsuru-kun worry… and we have to get through a big event like Halloween Party with all three units…)</th>

 <th>(So we can’t keep acting awkward around each other like this… It’d be awful of us to cause trouble for everyone.)</th>